Angineer/Angineer.github.io/_projects/Robot.md

 {% include img_v.html idx=3 %}

 #### May 19, 2020
 Just as soon as I started working on the robot at HackPGH, the global coronavirus pandemic hit, and I had to move operations back home.
-I decided to dive into the issue of the slow apriltag processing:
+Since I was stuck at home with extra time on my hands, I decided to dive into the issue of the slow apriltag processing:

-{% include img_h.html idx=4 %}
+(image)

 My first attempt at this was to create a stripped-down verison of raspistill.
 I didn't know much about the underlying libraries (primarily MMAL), so it was difficult and slow-going.
-After spending a few days on this, I decided to take a different approach: instead of stipping down raspistill, I would just compile it as a library and slightly modify the objects so they could be called from my c++ program.
+After spending a few days on this, I decided to take a different approach: instead of using just a few components from raspistill, I would compile it as a library and slightly modify the objects so they could be called from my c++ program.

 #### July 12, 2020
 Success!
 After a couple months of slogging though the camera capture code, I have a new version that grabs images directly from the sensor and detects the apriltags.
-The new, straight-to-memory approach is much faster, but it still has a few issues to debug:
-- Because I wasn't running the full raspistill program, I had to manually adjust things like exposure and white balance
+The new, straight-to-memory approach is much faster, but it has the drawback that, because I wasn't running the full raspistill program, I had to manually adjust things like exposure and white balance.
+I'll have to see how well this works in the final installation location (wherever that may be).
--

 Robie is now set up in the basement on a test track of masking tape:

-{% include img_h.html idx=4 %}
+(image)

 This is the closest that Robie has felt to completion and it's satisfying to run a full order through the system.

 #### July 21, 2020
-I've moved Robie upstairs into our dining room, so that I can finally start testing him in a real world environment.
+I've moved Robie upstairs into our dining room so that I can finally start testing him in a real world environment.
 The next step will be setting up the track that he's going to follow.
 Based on my testing back in February, I decided to build my line out of reflective tape on black paper.

-Issues with black construction paper
+I purchased some [3M reflective tape](https://www.3m.com/3M/en_US/company-us/all-3m-products/~/3M-Engineer-Grade-Prismatic-Reflective-Sheeting-3430-White-Roll-Configurable/?N=5002385+3294775753&rt=rud) for the track, and some black construction paper on which to lay it.
+The tape is really excellent quality and works great.
+The construction paper, though, is a hunk of junk.
+I wanted something to absord the IR light, and it turns out that the paper is nearly as reflective as the tape!
+This was a frustrating discovery, since I had already bought a pack of it and laid about 10 feet of track before testing it.

+Luckily, the floors in our house are much less reflective than the tape, so I was able to use the tape exclusively.
+This was a nice benefit, since it means that the track has a much smaller footprint and will be less disruptive to my wife and I as we walk through the area.
+It does mean that the track is not as secure, though, since I'm not willing to apply the tape directly to our wood floors.

 #### Aug 2, 2020
-Fixing bugs
+There were a number of latent bugs in the system that I had never gotten around to fixing, so I took the time to squash a few of them today:
+- Fix saving the inventory to disk whenever it changes
+- Load the delivery locations from a configuration file
+- Use 1-indexing for the locations, since 0 is reserved for the home station
+- Enable dispensing from both of the slots in the dispenser

 #### Aug 9, 2020
-Redo track with just the tape

-Tidying up the code
+Today I built out the entire track using my reflective tape.
+It only runs from the dining room to the living room and back, but that's enough as a proof of concept:

+(image)

+I also spent some time tidying up the code.
+Now, both the mobile platform and base station programs are running as systemd services that will start when the computers boot up, so I don't have to log in to get things running.

 #### Aug 15, 2020
+Birthday/baby en route!

 Build up the box

 Issues with apriltag placement close to the camera